-Teams from all over the country fly in to represent their state and unlike shows like The Bachelor where they all stay in one mansion, the contestants are jumping between instant restaurants, Kitchen HQ and everywhere in between for challenges.
+Teams from all over Australia fly in to represent their state and unlike shows like The Bachelor (where they all live in one mansion), the contestants are jumping between instant restaurants, Kitchen HQ and everywhere in between for challenges.
 And we mean everywhere!

 Past contestants have cooked up dishes in locations ranging from market places, to the beach, to even a rodeo.

-We've pieced together the evidence to see where exactly MKR is filmed, and you may even get an on-screen cameo appearance next season.
+We've pieced together the evidence to see where exactly MKR is filmed.

 Kitchen HQ is the MKR version of the Bachelor mansion.
 It's where the teams come together for sudden death challenges and, of course, that nail-biting finale when the winners are announced.